Representations on the cohomology of smooth projective hypersurfaces with symmetries

 Consider the standard \emph{irreducible} permutation representation of the symmetric group $S_{n+3}$ on the homogeneous coordinates of $\PP^{n+1}$.
 We derive from the previous formula an elegant proof of the following fact (Theorem \ref{th_existence}): \begin{quote} For $n \geq 1$ and $d \geq 2$, there exists a \emph{smooth} projective hypersurface of dimension $n$ and degree $d$ stable under the action of $S_{n+3}$ if and only if $n+3$ is coprime with $d-1$. \end{quote}

-Even though such hypersurfaces have already received some attention (e.g. \cite{Shreve}), this simple obstruction to smoothness does not seem to have been noticed before.
+Even though such hypersurfaces have already received some attention (e.g. \cite{Shreve}), this simple condition for their existence does not seem to have been noticed before.

-The third section is devoted to a proof of the corresponding representation-theoretic statement (Theorem \ref{coprime}): if $m(\sigma)$ denotes the number of cycles in the disjoint cycles decomposition of a permutation $\sigma \in S_n$, and $\ell$ is a positive integer, then the class function $\sigma \mapsto \ell^{m(\sigma) - 1}$ is the character of a representation of $S_n$ if and only if $(n, \ell) = 1$.
+The third section is devoted to a proof of the underlying representation-theoretic statement (Theorem \ref{coprime}): if $m(\sigma)$ denotes the number of cycles in the disjoint cycle decomposition of a permutation $\sigma \in S_n$, and $\ell$ is a positive integer, then the class function $\sigma \mapsto \ell^{m(\sigma) - 1}$ is a character of $S_n$ if and only if $(n, \ell) = 1$.

-For simplicity of exposition, all varieties herein will be considered over the field of complex numbers.
+For simplicity of exposition, all manifolds herein will be considered complex.
 However, most of the results are readily extended to the case of smooth algebraic varieties over other algebraically closed fields, provided Brauer traces are used in positive characteristic (see \cite{Donovan}).
-The results presented here greatly simplify, as well as expand on, part of the Ph.D. thesis \cite{thesis} of the author, who wishes to express his gratitude to E. Goren, F. Bergeron, S. Wang and B. Edixhoven for their valuable suggestions and comments.
+The results presented here greatly simplify, as well as expand on, part of the Ph.D. thesis \cite{thesis} of the author, who wishes to express his gratitude to E. Goren, F. Bergeron, S. Wang, B. Edixhoven, and the reviewer for their valuable suggestions and comments.